Xyclade/MachineLearning/Readme.md

 //In case the algorithm could not decide which category the email belongs to, it gives a -1 (unknown) rather than a 0 (spam) or 1 (ham) val unknownClassifications = spam2ClassificationResults.count( x=> x == -1);
-println(unknownClassifications + " of " + listOfSpam2Files.length + "were unknownly classified")
+println(unknownClassifications + " of " + listOfSpam2Files.length + "were unknowingly classified")
-println(((unknownClassifications.toDouble /  listOfSpam2Files.length) * 100)  + "% was unknownly classified")
+println(((unknownClassifications.toDouble /  listOfSpam2Files.length) * 100)  + "% was unknowingly classified")

 ```

-If we run this code serveral times with different feature amounts we get the following results:
+If we run this code several times with different feature amounts we get the following results:

 | amountOfFeaturesToTake	| Spam (Correct)| Unknown| Ham |